 At some point during your driving lessons, you’ll have to tackle driving on dual carriageways.
 This can seem like a daunting idea at first, but once you’ve mastered the basics of being on the road, getting to grips with driving at high speeds isn’t as challenging as you might think.

 What is a dual carriageway?

-Dual carriageways are high speed main roads with two lanes.
-They have two, two-lane carriageways separated by a central reservation.
+Dual carriageways are high speed main roads that have any kind of physical separation between the two streams of traffic, often a grass verge.
+They usually have two lanes of traffic going in either direction, but it is possible to find dual carriageways with more or less than two lanes.
 As a learner driver, you are permitted to drive on a dual carriageway with your driving instructor or supervising driver, as long as you are displaying L-plates.

 Joining a dual carriageway

 One of the main concerns learner drivers have about dual carriageways is how to join them.
 In most cases, you will use a slip road to join a dual carriageway, filtering into the left hand running lane of the dual carriageway once you have built up speed.
 Building up your speed on the dull carriageway is essential, as you need to be able to keep up with the speed of other motorists who are already travelling on the carriageway.

 The national speed limit for dual carriageways is 70mph, unless otherwise stated, but this doesn’t mean that everyone on the road will be travelling at 70mph.
 Steadily build up your speed on the slip road and start making observations at the earliest possible opportunity.
 This will be about half way down the slip road, and, at this point, you should apply the routine.